 - Avoid keeping your password written down.

-- Using multi-factor authentication can add another level of security to your accounts as it asks for
+- Using multi-factor authentication can add another level of security to your accounts as

 further verification of your identity before allowing access.
-The extra verification may include:
+The extra verification may

 - A piece of information only you know, such as a password or secret question and answer

 - A trusted device only you can access like a mobile phone, where you’ll be told how to sign in

 - Something that can’t be faked, such as a fingerprint or retina scan

 - Downloading and installing anti-virus and online security software can help protect your computer from outside attacks, such as malware and viruses that could try to steal information off your computer

 - Storing passwords on your web browser may be risky as they can be visible to hackers looking to steal your personal information

 - When creating your password reset questions and answers, keep in mind how easy it might be to guess the answer – is the information readily available or easy to research?
 If so, it may be safer to choose a more difficult question.